-Advergames, as you learned in Chapter 10 "Plan and Buy Media: SS+K Chooses the Right Media for the Client's New Branding Message", are custom-made videogames specifically designed around a product or service, such as Sneak King by Burger King.
+Advergames, as you learned in Chapter 10, are custom-made videogames specifically designed around a product or service, such as Sneak King by Burger King.
 Many advertisers are intrigued by the possibilities they see here, especially since the elements within an online game can be changed over time.
 Videogames also can show digital video ads before play, during breaks in a game, or following completion of the game.
 A client can introduce its products directly into the game in the form of beverages, mobile phones, cars, and so on.